MihaArh/guesswhere/README.md

 # Geoguesser
-Geoguesser game with p5.js support for face tracking.
+Geoguesser game with p5.js for drawing and mediapipe for face tracking.